parmerasa-uau/parallelism-optimization/README.md

 parallelism-optimization
 ========================

-Optimizes an Activity and Pattern Diagram (APD)
+Multi-objective optimization of an Activity and Pattern Diagram (APD) with SMPSO from jMetal.